orditeck/react-timetracker-graphql/README.md

 2. Enable Email-Password Auth in Graphcool.
 2. Replicate [the schema](https://github.com/orditeck/react-timetracker-graphql/blob/master/timetracker.schema) in your own project.
 It's currently not possible to import a schema in the Console (Web UI) of Graphcool.
 I chatted with them and they're working on a CLI tool that will have this feature.
 Should be ready in the next few days/weeks.
 4. Clone the repo
-5. Edit [this line](https://github.com/orditeck/react-timetracker-graphql/blob/master/src/components/helpers/ApolloClient.js#L5) and put your own API URL.
+5. Rename [`config.example.js`](https://github.com/orditeck/react-timetracker-graphql/blob/master/src/config.example.js) to `config.js` and set your own API url
 6. Run `npm install`
 7. Run `npm start`
 8. Enjoy!
 Please consider ★ starring the repo